ecsec/open-ecard/README.md

  - [WiX toolset](https://wixtoolset.org/) - to create msi installers
  - [Inno Setup](http://www.jrsoftware.org/isinfo.php) - to create exe installers (Path environment variable must be set)

+By setting the environment variable `RUNTIME_JDK_PATH`, the Open eCard App can be built for various architectures.
+This variable contains the path to the `jmods` folder of the Java runtime environment, for example `/lib/jvm/java-17-openjdk-amd64/jmods/`.

 Mobile libs
 -----------